 Product price optimization is one of the many use cases of ML.
 AI tech writer Igor Bobriakov explains:

-…the data gained from the multichannel sources define the flexibilitprices, taking into consideration the location, an individual buying attitude of a customer, seasoning and the competitors’ pricing.
-The computation of the extremes in values along with frequency tables are the appropriate instruments to make the variable evaluation and perfect distributions for the predictors and the profit response.
+…the data gained from the multichannel sources define the flexibile prices, taking into consideration the location, an individual buying attitude of a customer, seasoning, and the competitors’ pricing.
+The computation of the extremes in values along with frequency tables is the appropriate instrument to make the variable evaluation and perfect distributions for the predictors and the profit response.